skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 # Introduction

-> Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction and skillful execution; it represents the wise choice of many alternatives
+> Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction and skillful execution; it represents the wise choice of many alternatives.
 >  *a mysterious* William A. Foster

 The Excalibur II Perfect Game is the ultimate attempt at completing a perfect save file in Final Fantasy IX.
 Contrary to initial impressions, the Excalibur II - obtainable in Memoria only within 12 hours of starting the game - and a completionist playthrough are not mutually exclusive.